scrumatscale/official-guide/README.md

 ## Guide Format
 The Scrum@Scale guide is in Latex format, which is a standard for academic papers and journals world-wide.
 There are a wide range of free and open Latex editors, for a complete list see here: https://en.wikipedia.org/wiki/Comparison_of_TeX_editors.

+## Guide translations
+If you would like to translate the guide into another language please do so and submit a pull request with your translated version using a file name like guide-language.tex.
+If you are not comformtable working in Latex, feel free to submit a translation in HTML, Word or .txt format and the community can coordinate with you to port that translation into Latex.

 ## License
 Scrum@Scale is a registered trademark of Scrum Inc.  This guide and all of the associated materials in this repository are released under Creative Commons 4.0 Attribution-Sharealike License as described here: https://creativecommons.org/licenses/by-sa/4.0/.